v-gajjar/NotesApp/README.md

 # Running the main application
 Before the main application can be run, there are a few environment variables that must be set up.
-A JVM parameter must also be specified to select the logging behaviour
+A JVM parameter must also be specified to select the logging behaviour.

 ## Environment Variables
 Environment variables are currently used to specify database connection related information, and a filepath for where the logging file should be stored.